 Click here to print a quick bio if you have to introduce Prue at a study skills evening.
 Scroll down for more information.

-Enhanced Learning Educational Services (ELES) is an Australian business specialising in study skills.
+Enhanced Learning Educational Services (ELES) is an Australian business specialising in high school study skills.
 Operating since 2001, we are based in Sydney although our clients extend from schools throughout Australia to international schools overseas.
 Dr Prue Salter, the founder and driving force behind ELES, has written or co-written all of the ELES resources and presents most of the study skills sessions and parent/student evenings.
 ELES helps secondary students develop effective study skills through online study skills handbook, study skills worksheets and seminars - helping teachers and parents help students cope better with the academic demands of school and achieve their personal best.

 To provide a worthwhile service to secondary teachers, students and parents by enhancing students’ learning skills and abilities.
 Our dynamic sessions and resources help students become better learners so they can achieve their personal academic best at school in an efficient and effective way.